 ADD TO TYPE X (where X is the letter for the program group just amended).
 If no programs are to be added to the amended program group from paper tape, type an exclamation point.
-If programs are to be added, refer to the applicable instructions below. $\int{(cxcept - TYPE - L)}$
+If programs are to be added, refer to the applicable instructions below.

 Programs added to the system program group must have been assembled into absolute binary language, have first-word addresses of not less than 20 (octal), and last-word addresses of not more than 10777 (octal).
 Each routine of the added program must end with START.
 "START name" is not acceptable.
-System programs supplied by DEC are self starting so that STM (system tape maker) can build DECSYS-7 tapes from binary paper tapes.